boylea/devops-talk/practicioners-devops.md

 ^ We have an architecture team that is in charge of Platform/company-wide software architecture.
 Teams are in charge of building their piece of the system.
 They all have an architect to work with, who will be available as a resource and to ensure that the system as a whole is put together well.

 ^ We frequently have design meetings as a team in advance of starting project.
 Everyone on the team get a chance to weight in and participate.
 This is great for multiple reasons.
-One, engineer morale and engagement.
+    1. Engineer morale and engagement.
 Everyone on the team gets to feel a greater sense of ownership and accomplishment when they get to shape the work.
-Two folks from different backgrounds and different levels in their careers bring different perspectives to the table.
-A more junior engineer may ask a seemlying "basic" question that causes you to question your assumptions.
-Three is that it's part of leveling up the more junior members of the team.
+    2. Folks from different backgrounds and different levels in their careers bring different perspectives to the table.
+A more junior engineer may ask a seemingly "basic" question that causes you to challenge your assumptions.
+    3. Three is that it's part of leveling the less experienced members of the team.
 They get to see the thought process that goes into developing software architecture (including all the bad ideas and wrong directions), instead of just having it handed down already "figured out".

 <!-- ^ Longer term planning is owned by the team tech lead and architect -->